tingiskhan/pylurch/README.md

 ## Background
 There's a lot of good resources for learning about how to structure an API for serving ML algorithms.
 [Medium](https://medium.com/) provides a plethora of different blogs around the subject, but a lot of them are for very specific use cases and are often very basic, in order to get something up and running fast.

 As such, I decided to develop a library from what I've learnt from trying to deploy ML algorithms via APIs (on cloud architecture).
-Please note that the solution is something I've devloped in my own time, and is therfore not entirely bug free/optimally structured, as such see it as a complement to the blogs on Medium rather than a production grade ML server.
+Please note that the solution is something I've devloped in my own time, and is therfore not entirely bug free/optimally structured, as such see it as a complement to the blogs on Medium rather than a production grade ML API.

 Some (key) differences between this library and the libraries usually seen on the Medium blogs:
 1. Abstracts away the fit/prediction logic for easier deployment of new models.